syncfusion-content/aurelia-docs/Aurelia/TreeGrid/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img1.png)

 * Create TreeGrid folder inside src/samples/ location.
-* Create treegrid.html file inside src/samples/TreeGrid folder and use the below code example to render the TreeGrid component.
+* Create TreeGrid.html file inside src/samples/TreeGrid folder and use the below code example to render the TreeGrid component.

-1.Create HTML file and add the following necessery script and css files to the HTML file.
+1.Create HTML file and add the following necessary script and css files to the HTML file.

 {% highlight html %}